A bird, a plane, a high-altitude balloon?

 Imagine you're in your backyard, much like McElhaney was, when you see something falling out of the sky, plummeting right toward you.

 Indeed, it did look like one but it's technically an antenna.
-It's ten feet long, five feet wide and found its ultimate resting place in a tree in TJ Seidenberger's front yard in Lower Milford Township.
+It's 10 feet long, 5 feet wide and found its ultimate resting place in a tree in TJ Seidenberger's front yard in Lower Milford Township.
 He and his family weren't home at the time of the crash but you can imagine his surprise.

 This balloon crossed over into the commonwealth near Hagerstown, Maryland.
 According to this data, it appears to have detached from the antenna over Berks County.
 That's when the parachute was deployed, causing the payload to fall from 54,000 feet at almost 100 miles an hour, before finding a cozy place to land here in Lehigh County.